 You can sit down for an outdoor coffee or just take a seat on the charming wide stone stairs at the plaza surrounded by flowers.

-Only a few square blocks in size, the historic plaza area also is cobblestoned, surrounded by houses in the typical pastel colors with wrought-iron grilles covering doors and windows.
+Only a few square blocks in size, the historic plaza area is also cobblestoned, surrounded by houses in the typical pastel colors with wrought-iron grilles covering doors and windows.

-Apart from the main square, you can get a little happily lost in the streets of Trinidad, they all look a bit similar at first glance.
+Apart from the main square, you can get a little happily lost in the streets of Trinidad; they all look a bit similar at first glance.